samparkewolfe/Sound_Control/README.md

 #### Leap
 * Make visualisation indicate Z position better.
 * Implement leap finger angles.
+* Fix two hand issue
+	* When you train on one hand and train on the other it’s not very clear what happens.

 #### Microbit
 * Get compass.

+#### Mixer
+* UI BUG: Names of samples loaded at start up will overlap, however when dragging files in comment boxes will make text wrap.

 #### Models